Real del Monte is one of the wonderful Magic Towns in Mexico, that I love to write on my blog.

 Museum of Occupational Medicine

 It was a hospital built for the miners in 1907.
 It is one of the most beautiful constructions of the place, its architecture and collections make it unique and very interesting.
-You’ll discover how was a hospital at that time, with the original equipment.
+You’ll discover how was a hospital at that time in Mexico, with the original equipment.

 The Paste Museum